 Ultrasound.
 This imaging test uses high-frequency sound waves to create images of your internal organs on a computer screen.
 It is used to see the gallbladder and gallstones.

 Blood tests.
-These look for signs of infection, blockage, liver problems, jaundice, and pancreatitis.
+These look for signs of infection, blockage, liver problems, jaundice, and inflammation of the pancreas (pancreatitis).

 CT scan.
-A CT scan shows detailed images of any part of the body.
+A CT scan is an imaging test that uses X-rays and a computer to make detailed pictures of any part of the body.
 It can show gallstones.
 It can also show infection or bursting of the gallbladder or bile ducts.

 MRCP (magnetic resonance cholangiopancreatography).
-This is a special MRI test that creates images using magnetic fields and pulsed radiofrequency energy.
+This is a special MRI test that creates images using magnetic fields and pulsed radio wave energy.

 ERCP (endoscopic retrograde cholangiopancreatography).
-ERCP uses both X-ray and a long flexible lighted tube.
-The tube is put in your mouth and throat.
+ERCP uses both X-ray and a long flexible lighted tube with a camera near the end (catheter)..
+While you are sedated, the tube is put in your mouth and throat.
 It goes down your food pipe (esophagus), through your stomach, and into the first part of your small intestine (duodenum).
 Your healthcare provider can see the inside of these organs on a video screen and check for any problems.
 A dye is put into your bile ducts through the tube.
 The dye lets the bile ducts be seen clearly on the X-ray.

 How are gallstones treated?